 - Empty magazine carefully.
 Do not bend, deform, or gouge feed lips while emptying (stripping rounds from magazine). - Turn magazine base plate up.
-Lift retainer clip on the baseplate sliding the baseplate to the rear.
+Depress locking clip in the baseplate while sliding the baseplate to the rear.
 Cover the bottom of the magazine with the other hand in order to catch the spring and retainer plate as the baseplate is removed from magazine body.
 Note that the base is under spring tension. - Jiggle spring while pulling it gently from magazine body to spring and follower assembly.
 Note magazine follower and spring are attached.
 Do not separate the follower from the spring if at all possible.